 The Good Berries

 Not all berries are created equal when it comes to feeding them to your dog.
-In fact, some of the less common berries found in the wild are toxic to both dogs and humans.
+In fact, some of the less common berries found in the wild are toxic to dogs and humans.
 As a rule of thumb, blueberries, strawberries, blackberries, and raspberries are safe for dogs to eat.
 This, of course, comes with a caveat, which is to introduce berries into your dog’s diet slowly to measure any negative effect on their health.
 However, that being said, the berries commonly consumed by humans are generally safe for dogs.
 Although not on this list, cranberries can also be safely consumed by dogs.
 However, due to their tartness, your dog may not enjoy the taste of a raw cranberry.

-Many of the health benefits present in blueberries are also present in strawberries.
+Many of the health benefits and nutrients present in blueberries are also present in strawberries.
 Strawberries are naturally sweet and loaded with fiber, Vitamin C, and antioxidants.
 Because of the presence of fructose, however, excessive consumption of strawberries should be minimized so as to avoid high blood sugar levels in your dog.